Jesus-Vazquez-A/Insurence/README.md

 * **Overfitting:** Occurs due to outliers and an excessive number of variables. where the model performs well for the training data.
 But it is unable to adapt to data that it has never seen.

-We use the same parameters for XGBoost and Gradient Boosting.

-* **max_depth:**  It refers to the maximum depth of the decision tree.
-For the first evaluation we use a maximum depth of 2 and in the second of 3.
-* **n_estimators:** Number of decision trees.
-The range of estimators we used was from 100 to 1000.
-* **learing_rate:** It is the room for improvement for each iteration.
-We use a learning rate of 0.01

 ## **Analysis of Number of Estimators**